 FAQ

-The salmon for the tartare should always be frozen first for safety.
+The raw fish for the tartare should always be frozen first for safety.
 Freeze and defrost completely before preparing this dish.
 Get rid of any excess of water after defrosting.
 This will ensure you kill any harmful bacteria or parasites that might be in the raw salmon.

-Always choose high quality salmon, wild caught salmon with skin on is best.
+Always choose high quality salmon, wild caught salmon with skin on or sashimi grade salmon are the best options.
 You can easily identify high quality salmon, because it will have a more intense orange colour.

 LOVE THIS RECIPE?
 LET’S STAY CONNECTED!